Visual learning and visual marketing go hand in hand with one another.

 Benefits of Video Content for Visual Learning

 Another reason to invest in video content is because it shows great ROI.
 In fact, 83% of companies that use video attest to a good return on their investment.
-Important to understand is that video creation is not cheap.
+It’s important to understand that video creation is not cheap.
 A 30-second video can cost you anywhere from $200 to $2,000.
 While this may seem like a lot of money, what you need to focus on are the results that the video will produce.
 Just imagine if you can increase conversions by 80%.
 That will make your video well worth the investment.

 There are several types of video that you can use to market to visual learners: